nathaneastwood/fablore/src/main-story/18-high-seas/a-kraken-good-tale.md

 _The damn serpent dragged us deeper into murky territory.
 Aether rose off the sea like steam as the water turned from red to blue to black.
 Unseen monsters howled their nightmarish calls into the broken world.
 Lesser beings would've cut the tether and tacked to escape, but it's not every day ye wrangle an escort through the churning seas of [Teramundr's Triangle](../../regions/high-seas/teramundrs-triangle/teramundrs-triangle.md)._

 _A walled island threatened to wreck our ship to smithereens as the serpent charged toward it.
 The more impatient among me crew begged me to cut the tether, but I wouldn't until I was sure this was our final stop.
 The bowsprit dipped hard into the water, which was all the proof I needed: it were diving into its cave.
-One swing of me cutlass unbound us from the creature and sent the ship springing back to the—_
+One swing of me cutlass unbound us from the creature and sent the ship springing back to the-_

 "Tell 'em about the ancient ruin, Cap'n!"
 Quarrel blurted, his face ruddy with remembrance and rum.
-"It must've been a thousand years—"
+"It must've been a thousand years-"

 "Stow that bilge in yer fastened gob, Quarrel!"
 Marlynn roared.
 "By the Kraken's beak, would ye have me going off half-cocked here?"